google/picatrix/README.md

 Read the [installation instructions](docs/Installation.md) on the best ways to install picatrix.

-After installing connect to the Jupyter notebook in your web browser (should open up automatically).
+After installing, connect to the Jupyter notebook in your web browser (should open up automatically).
 Inside the notebook you need to import the picatrix library and initialize it: